MarkDunne/33-questions/README.md

 The Questions (open to debate)
 ========================

-1. Are you male?
+1. Do you identify yourself as male?
-2. Do you live in China, India, The United States, Indonesia, Brazil or Pakistan?
+2. Do you currently live in one of the following countries: China, India, The United States, Indonesia, Brazil or Pakistan?
 3. ...